-III.
+IV.
 PIPELINING PACKET SCHEDULING

 Our simulation results show that the basic scheduling algorithm introduced above can achieve satisfactory average packet delay.
 However, in a high speed or ultra high speed environment, it may become difficult for the scheduler to compute a schedule in each single time slot.
 In such a case, we can pipeline the packet scheduling to relax the time constraint.
+Furthermore, by pipelining multiple low-complexity schedulers, we may achieve performance comparable to a scheduler with much higher complexity.
 In this section we present such a pipeline mechanism.